biphenyl/MeshSmoothing-Demo-UI/README.md

 # Control

-Except description on the UI, the '=' and '-' left to backspace can zoom in the camera
+Except description on the UI, the '='(as '+') and '-' button, which left to backspace can zoom in the camera